-Considering the survey responses and further to similar findings from the Margin Group's workstream outreach programme, the key areas where transparency could be improved are set out in the effective practice below.
-As noted above, CPMI-IOSCO has not developed standards or guidance related to this practice as it falls outside of its remit, but it has identified the following effective practice for CMs.
+Considering the survey responses and similar findings from the Margin Group's workstream outreach programme, the key areas where transparency could be improved are set out in the EP below.
+CPMI-IOSCO found broad support also for this topic in the industry feedback received on the discussion paper.
+As noted above, CPMI-IOSCO has not developed standards or guidance related to this practice as it falls outside of its remit, but it has identified the following EP for CMs.
+Based on industry feedback received on the discussion paper, CPMI-IOSCO does not consider any changes are required to this EP.